China says troop cuts by 2017, further military reforms on way

 Further military reforms will happened in a "step-by-step" manner and are coming "at the appropriate time", the ministry said, without elaborating.

-The cuts are likely part of long-mooted reforms to simplify and further professionalize the military, especially command and leadership structures that are still largely run along Soviet lines.
+The cuts are likely part of long-mooted reforms to simplify and further professionalise the military, especially command and leadership structures that are still largely run along Soviet lines.

 (Reporting by Ben Blanchard, additonal reporting by J.R.
 Wu in TAIPEI; Editing by Robert Birsel)